 artery.
 He or she then places a tube (conduit) there and closes the hole.
 In other

 cases, the surgeon might first fix the opening between the right ventricle and pulmonary

 arteries.
 The hole between the ventricles may be closed in a later surgery.

 Why might my child need surgery for pulmonary atresia with VSD?

 No one knows what causes pulmonary atresia with VSD.
 The severity can vary based on

-the anatomy involved.
+the part that is affected.
 But the condition always needs surgery.
-Infants may look
+Babies may look

-blue

-because of the decreased amount of oxygen reaching the body.
-They may also breathe
+blue because of less oxygen reaching the body.
+They may also breathe quickly and have

 Your child’s healthcare provider will carefully study your child’s heart before deciding